tweenjs/es6-tween/README.md

 ## Compatiblity Testing

 Thanks to BrowserStack for providing us testing in a real devices to make it cross-browser, bug-free and better.
+BrowserStack saved my countless hours, before i spent on testing much of time, now it's very easy.
+I recommend to others use this service.
 I sure, BrowserStack helps us to make it, so i am linking to BrowserStack as our sponsor.
 [<img src="https://cloud.githubusercontent.com/assets/7864462/12837037/452a17c6-cb73-11e5-9f39-fc96893bc9bf.png" alt="Browser Stack Logo" width="400">](https://www.browserstack.com/)